OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 ---

-User Roles play a major part in the Octopus security model.
+User RolesÂ play a major part in the Octopus security model.
 These roles are assigned to Teams and they dictate what the members of those teams can do in Octopus.

 - Built-in User Roles